emilymech/emilymech/content/publication/szewczyk_mech_federmeier_2020/index.md

 ---
-title: "The Power of “Good”: Can Adjectives Rapidly Decrease as Well as Increase the Availability of the Upcoming Noun?"
+title: The Power of “Good”: Can Adjectives Rapidly Decrease as Well as Increase the Availability of the Upcoming Noun?

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here